Saving Electricity home

 Electrical usage of household items

-Here are some websites that give sample costs for various household items considering how much those items are used:
+Here are some other websites that give sample costs for various household items considering how much those items are used:

 Energy-saving strategies